GoogleCloudPlatform/cloud-foundation-fabric/modules/vpc-sc/README.md

 ```

 ## Notes
-- To remove an Access Level, first remove the binding between Perimeter and the Access Level.
-In a secon Terraform apply run you'll be able to remove the Access Level.
+- To remove an Access Level, first remove the binding between Perimeter and the Access Level without removing the Access Level itself.
+In a second Terraform apply run you'll be able to remove the Access Level.

 ## TODO